cplain/cplain.github.io/_posts/2015-10-21-improving-gradle-flavours.markdown

 ## A better way

-In an ideal world I could change `stagingBaseEndpoint` and all other variants of that field into `baseEndpoint` and have each flavour uses the right one, forcing everyone to follow a neat grouping in the process.
-Well actually in an ideal world the fact that there is a `baseEndpoint` for in a unique group should create a flavour for me!
+In an ideal world I could change `stagingBaseEndpoint` and all other variants of that field into `baseEndpoint` and have each flavour use the right one, forcing everyone to follow a neat grouping in the process.
+Well actually in an ideal world the fact that there is a `baseEndpoint` in a unique group should create a flavour for me!
 But that would be ridiculous....
 Wouldn't it?

 &nbsp;